sparkutils/quality/docs/getting_started/running_on_databricks.md

 17.3, in addition to Spark 4 usage, introduced a binary incompatible change to NamedExpressions not present in the OSS codebase.

-The following test combinations are supported:
+The following test combinations are supported as of 0.2.0:

 | Compute Type   | Cluster Library                     | Extension              | Connect Via quality_api | Full Pre 0.2.0 Functionality | QualityTestRunner Test Count               |
 |----------------|-------------------------------------|------------------------|-------------------------|------------------------------|--------------------------------------------|